ddttom/doc2web/README.md

 - `1.2.a Details` becomes `id="section-1-2-a"`

 This enables direct linking to sections, smooth scrolling navigation, and accessibility improvements.

+### Table of Contents Navigation

+doc2web automatically converts Table of Contents entries into clickable navigation links:

+- **Automatic Detection**: Identifies TOC sections in DOCX documents and removes page numbers for web use
+- **Smart Linking**: Intelligently matches TOC entries to corresponding document sections using hierarchical patterns
+- **Accessibility Compliant**: WCAG 2.1 Level AA compliant navigation with proper ARIA attributes and keyboard support
+- **Visual Enhancement**: Hover and focus states with smooth scrolling to target sections

 ### Document Header Processing